Weinsen/fbprint/README.md

 **Option** | **Value** | **Description**
 --- | --- | ---
--c | unsigned char | Color applied to icons
+-c | uint32_t | Color applied to icons
--x | integer | X position on screen of left-top corner of image -y | integer | Y position on screen of left-top corner of image -f | Bitmap file | Path to bitmap file
+-x | int32_t | X position on screen of left-top corner of image -y | int32_t | Y position on screen of left-top corner of image -f | Bitmap file | Path to bitmap file
 --icon | String | Name of icon to use